 The following information was developed as a resource for students interested in pursuing a degree in Master of Physician Assistant Studies.
 To learn more about the program, please visit the Physician Assistant website.
-You can also download the informational brochure.

 Applicants are considered for on-campus interview based on the following aspects identified within their CASPA application:

-The curriculum is being designed to blend imaginatively critical thinking and intellectual inquiry with a practical need for innovation, skill, and knowledge within professional disciplines.
+The curriculum is being designed to imaginatively blend critical thinking and intellectual inquiry with a practical need for innovation, skill, and knowledge within professional disciplines.

 The Didactic Phase of the program will take place over 4 semesters of graduate level academic coursework.
 The curriculum will be structured around active-learning strategies, practical lab sessions, simulated case presentations, problem-based learning sessions, and off-campus clinical interaction.

 The Clinical Phase will take place during the second year and will span a total of 12 months.
-Students will be participate in supervised clinical rotations during which time they will participate in the evaluation and management of patients in a wide variety of clinical areas.
+Students will participate in supervised clinical rotations during which time they will participate in the evaluation and management of patients in a wide variety of clinical areas.
 Students are not required to supply their own clinical sites or preceptors.
 In addition, all students will be required to produce a research project during their clinical year.

 The comprehensive fee schedule for the HPU PA Program is set annually.
 The comprehensive fee is a convenient way for students to determine their investments accurately.
 The comprehensive fee structure for billing will include all tuition and University fees.
 The comprehensive fee does not include books or course-specific fees.
 Tuition and Fees for the program can be found here.

 * Cost of Attendance amounts were developed to establish maximum financial aid allowances for typical students.
 Students are highly encouraged to establish a budget, reduce expenditures, and borrow via student loans in incremental amounts to help limit their educational debt.